-Measuring Success - Events including co onferences s, tradesh ows and m eetings.
-Performance Measurements 2014 Ac tuals 2015 P rojections 2016 / Forecast 1.
+Measuring Success - Events including co nferences s, tradesł nows and m eetings.
+Performance Measurements 2014 Actuals 2015 P rojections 2016 Forecast 1.
 How much did we do?
 Number of Events 181 2 202 2 210 2.
-How well did we do it? % of Repeat Business 51%) 5 1% 5 6% % of Space Utilization 31.79 % 3 3% 3 5% basis.
+How well did we do it? % of Repeat Business 51% ) 5 1% 5 6% % of Space Utilization 31.79 % 3 3% 3 5% basis.
 Part of this benchmarking includes the utilization of the facility to identify levels of occupancy.
 This information is helpful for future determinants of the most desirable space and when a facility expansion may be required.
 Over 50% of events at the VCC are repeat events and are a solid base of business for the facility.
 Exhibit Hall Space Meeting Room Space Ballroom Space Theatre Space Occupancy Rate (2014) 46% 34% 14% 34% 3.
 Is anyone better off?
-Focus on planning and success sful execution of all even ts Work c osely with th o clients a nd suppliers to increase ancillary • Proactive sales efforts are the focus of the sales department and involve relationship based selling on a multiyear basis.
+Focus on planning and success suppliers to increase ancillary re nd Story behind the data Proactive sales efforts are the focus of the sales department and involve relationship based selling on a multiyear basis.
 Once the contract has been executed, the events department works with the clients on the details of the events and to rebookf the event for future years.
 Increase events by working closely with clients for repeat business.
-There is Increase even ts by working g closely with clients for repe eat business .
-There is
+There is always room for improvement of service levels.
+Where do we want to go by planning and ccessful and th -